jeffThompson/CreativeProgramming1/Assignments/Week08_Language.md

 * Can you make your bot mimic a certain kind of text, such as the author of a novel or a type of viral headline?
 * Try looking into [regular expressions](https://www.tutorialspoint.com/python/python_reg_expressions.htm), a difficult-to-get-used-to but very powerful library that lets you manipulate text based on patterns.
 Lots more info in the [Python docs](https://docs.python.org/2/library/re.html) and [this cheatsheet](https://www.cheatography.com/davechild/cheat-sheets/regular-expressions/pdf/).

+### FOR TUESDAY, APRIL 10
+For next week, your assignment is to finish your bot!
+Get your OAuth settings and run some test posts.
+Once all done, post a bunch of tweets and assemble your documentation.

+To turn in:

+* Create a folder called `LastnameFirstname_BOT`, in it put...
+* Your top-30-tweet file from last week
+* Five screenshots of favorite tweets from your bot
+* Your bot's Python code

+Please also read the excerpt from *10 PRINT CHR$*, found in the `Readings` folder.
+We'll talk about Critical Code Studies and analyzing code.
+Write up two responses, questions, or provocations and post them as an issue on this repository under the title `Firstname Lastname: 10 PRINT CHR$`.
+(Optionally, also check out the amazing collection *Software Studies: A Lexicon*, also in the `Readings` folder.)

 ### FOR TUESDAY, APRIL 4
 For next week, you'll start building the basics of your bot.
 That means: